-Nebraska lawmakers pass permitless concealed-carry gun bill
+Nebraska lawmakers pass permitless concealed carry gun bill

 The public debate on guns in America has run hot since the March 24 shooting at The Covenant School in Nashville, in which three 9-year-old students and three adults were killed.
 But such high-profile shootings seem to only enhance the nation’s political polarization on guns.

-Gov. Jim Pillen, a Republican, has said he will sign the Nebraska measure into law.
-Once he does, Nebraska will become the 26th state to allow people to carry concealed guns without a permit.
+Gov. Jim Pillen, a Republican, has said he will sign the Nebraska bill into law, and it will go into effect about 90 days after he does.
+Nebraska then will be the 26th state to allow people to carry concealed guns without a permit.
 North Dakota allows concealed carry of a gun only by eligible North Dakota residents within that state’s boundaries.

 Nebraska already allows gun owners to carry firearms in public view, as long as they don’t have a criminal record that bars them from possessing one and aren’t in a place — including churches, courthouses and private businesses — where guns are prohibited.
 Currently, to legally conceal a gun, Nebraska residents are required to submit to a Nebraska State Patrol background check, get fingerprinted and take a gun safety course at their own expense.